laravel-enso/documentation/docs/packages/vue-datatable.md

 global configuration are used.
 If given, the template values have higher precedence over the global configuration
 - `method`, optional, string, either "GET" or "POST".
 If missing, the default value in the global configuration is used.
+- `selectable`, optional, boolean.
+If enabled, row selection is enabled, which then stores the selected items (the `dtRowId` attributes) in the `selected` attribute.
 - `appends` - optional, array, list of appended attributes that need to be added to the query results.
 Note that the appended attributes are available from the main query model.
-Also note, that in order the if the appended attributes use any of the model's relationships, the raw table query should also select the id as id (this is a Laravel requirement).
+Also note, that in order to load the appended attributes through the model's relationships, the raw table query should also include the foreign key id (this is a Laravel requirement).
 - `buttons`, optional, array, list of buttons that need to be rendered.
 See below for more in-depth information
 - `columns`, required, array, list of column configurations.
 See below for more in-depth information
 - `debounce`, optional, number, the time in milliseconds that is used for the debounce when reloading data for the table,